axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 The contents of the sidebar are defined in the `/sidebar.js` file.
 Every page you're writing must be added to the sidebar.

 ### Homepage
 The homepage is what the user sees when accessing https://docs.roninchain.com.
 The contents of the homepage are defined in `/src/components/homepage-features/Features.tsx`.

-We do not recommend making changes to this file.
+We do not recommend making changes to the homepage.

 ### Header and footer
 The header and footer are defined in the `/docusaurus.config.js` file.